Bachelor of Arts in Early Childhood Education, 2013

 "With God and determination, all things are possible."

-A resident of Tifton, Georgia, Galia Savage, 42, is a single mom to 14-year-old Jessica and 8-year-old Bricin.
+A resident of Tifton, GA, Galia Savage is a single mom of two.
 She graduated from Tift County High School in 1986 and immediately enrolled at Valdosta State University.
 Unfortunately, health issues caused her to drop out of college.
 Over twenty years later, Galia decided it was time to finish what she started.
-"There are two factors that made me pursue my degree - my daughter and my son."
+"There are two factors that made me pursue my degree – my daughter and my son."

-Like most single mothers, Galia says her biggest challenge is time.
+Like most single mothers, Galia’s biggest challenge was time.
 "Both of my children are active in sports.
 My daughter plays basketball and my son plays baseball and football."
-But Galia has uncovered an incredible ability to make it all work.
+But Galia uncovered an incredible ability to make it all work.
 "I don't miss a practice or a game.
 I don't miss any events that they may have at school.
 I work 40 hours per week and most of our weekends are booked far in advance, but I have never been late with a homework assignment or a research paper."
-Her hard work is reflected in her excellent grade point average (GPA), and she still constantly pushes herself to improve.
-"I've been on the Dean's List since I've been in school, and I currently have a 3.85 GPA, but I won't be satisfied until I'm at a 3.9."
+She constantly pushed herself to improve, and her hard work was reflected in her 3.79 GPA.

 Her GPA is not the only evidence of her success – her community has taken notice, as well.
 In December 2010, she was awarded the PLIGHT, Inc. Excellence in Parenting Award.
 Read the Tifton Gazette's story about the award.